lightheaded/tom.readme/README.md

 This documentation on myself is meant to make it easier for you to understand how I work and how to best work with me.

-This is written from me, an engineering lead to you, a member of my team.
+This is written from me a team lead, to you, a member of my team.

 ## Who am I?

-I am VP of Software Engineering at Hepta Airborne.
-I am responsible for everything related to software in the company and contribute quite a bit to company-wide processes.
+I am VP of Sales at Hepta Airborne.
+I am responsible for many business devleopment related things, but first and foremost my purpose is to generate revenue from new sales and customer acquisition.
+The main method of achieving that is having a great business development team.
+This is why I am here.
+To build the greatest and best perfroming team.

 ## My purpose

 I am here to make sure that our team is successful, people are happy and we work on most important things to help our customers and colleagues achieve their goals.
 I believe in bottom-up management and my primary desire is to help you achieve your goals.
-Your goals will hopefully have a direct or a side effect on the the company's overall success.
+Your goals will have a direct or an indirect effect on the the company's overall success.

 ## How does working with me look like?

-I believe in letting engineers do their thing.
+I believe in letting my team do their thing.
 I also believe in the need to always aim to be better and constantly improve things.
 I expect you to learn and become better each day, month, week.
 I expect you to come to me if that isn't working out so I can help you brainstorm ways to acquire the hunger for learning.

-One of the most important tools for an engineer is their **learning and development plan**.
+One of the most important tools for my team members is their **learning and development plan**.
 I would really like you to have one and I will help you make stuff that's written down there come true.

 We will keep each other informed on the go and focus on "beyond-this-moment" topics in recurring face-to-face meetings.
 See 1-1s section below.

-You can ping me 24/7.
-I like to respond quickly and don't ever mind weighing in, be it off-hours or not.
-I might not respond when I'm asleep though.

 I like to discuss things.
 Don't wait until 1-1 to sync quick things or brainstorm for ideas.
 I will tell you if we should leave it to next 1-1.

 My working hours vary, but mostly I try to get in as early as possible.
 I'm usually more productive in the mornings and prefer to have meetings in the afternoon.
+This is why I might block out meeting-free zones in my calendar when I feel that my time is being filled up too much.

-Even if I might work a bit on weekends, **I do not expect that you work on weekends or off-hours**, unless it is urgent or you are on call, of course.
+Even if I might work a bit on weekends, **I do not expect that you work on weekends or off-hours**, unless it is urgent or you are on-call, of course.
 If you feel that you **are forced or have to** work outside normal hours, let's talk and find out the reason.
 This should not be happening.
-Although if you feel like you want to contribute more, I hold no gripe against you.
+That being said, if you want to contribute more and want to work extra and at odd hours then freel free.
 I want to make sure you don't burn out though.

 I sometimes go out of office for (half) a day to focus on one particular thing without interruption.
 Initially writing this README, for example.
 I am off the grid during that time.